thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 ## HaProxy configuration

-If ThingsBoard is running under loadbalancer like HAProxy please configure properly balance algorithm to make sure correct session is available on the ThingsBoard instance:
+If ThingsBoard is running under loadbalancer like HAProxy please configure properly balance algorithm to make sure that the correct session is available on the ThingsBoard instance:
 ```bash
 backend tb-api-backend
   ...